hoangduytran/blender-manual/manual/modeling/geometry_nodes/hair/shrinkwrap_hair_curves.rst

    Blend shrinkwrap for points above the surface.

 Smoothing Steps
-   Amount of steps of smoothing applied after shwrinkwrap.
+   Amount of steps of smoothing applied after shrinkwrap.

 Lock Roots
    Lock the position of root points.